utkarsh-1602/interview-approaches/javascript-practice/event-loop/Readme.md

 ## How do Event loops work?
 1. Call Stack: JavaScript uses a call stack to keep track of the currently executing function (where the program is in its execution).

 2. Callback Queue:Asynchronous operations, such as I/O operations or timers, are handled by the browser or Node.js runtime.
 When these operations are complete, corresponding functions (callbacks) are placed in the callback queue.
+When defining setTimeOut function, After the timer gets expired, the callback function is put inside the Callback Queue, and the Event Loop checks if the Call Stack is empty and if empty, pushes the callback function from Callback Queue to Call Stack and the callback function gets removed from the Callback Queue.

 3. Event Loop: The event loop continuously checks the call stack and the callback queue.
 If the call stack is empty, it takes the first function from the callback queue and pushes it onto the call stack for execution.